rogov-dvp/ChatBot-COSC-310/README.md

 #### Typo

 DialogFlow has built in typo checker.
 If there are large typos with words that are not key words, DialogFlow still understands what is being requested of it.
-However, only small typos's such as adding an an 's' at the end of key words will work.
+However, it can only handle small typos's such as capitalizations or adding an 's' at the end of key words.

 <Photo 1>